cryptocoinjs/coininfo/README.md

 Useful to use in conjunction with [coinkey](https://github.com/cryptocoinjs/coinkey) and [coinstring](https://github.com/cryptocoinjs/coinstring).

-Want to Use With Bitcore or bitconjs-lib?
+Want to Use With Bitcore or bitcoinjs-lib?
 -----------------------------------------

 **bitcoinjs-lib example:**